Kidd0921/IT-Exhibition-Collaborative-Horror-Game/README.md

 # IT-Exhibition-Collaborative-Horror-Game
 # PrisonEscapeHorror

-Thanks to Kitt, who has written the plot of the story and some of the original code.
-While I optimised the code and added a few features.
+Thanks to Chee Chun Zhe, who has optimised the code and added a few features making more fun to interact with.

 ## Setup Instructions